purvikapadia59/Customer-Type-Segmentation/README.md

 - ✅ GUI interface built using **Tkinter**
 - ✅ Machine Learning model for **customer segmentation**
-- ✅ Beautiful **data visualizations** using Matplotlib & Seaborn
+- ✅ Input validation for numeric fields and ranges
-- ✅ Loads dataset dynamically using **Pandas**
+- ✅ Interactive **cluster visualization** using Matplotlib
-- ✅ Predicts customer type based on user input
+- ✅ Predicts customer segment based on user input

 ---